openstack-infra/zuul-jobs/roles/use-buildset-registry/README.rst

       The port on which the registry is listening.

+   .. zuul:rolevar:: push_host

+      The host (IP address) to use when pushing images to the registry.

+   .. zuul:rolevar:: push_port

+      The port to use when pushing images to the registry.

    .. zuul:rolevar:: username

       The username used to access the registry via HTTP basic auth.